Scene: Arnold’s attic room in his aunts’ shambling Victorian house in Cape May, New Jersey, on an afternoon in August of that forgotten year: 1963...

 “Good,” she said, “Do you suppose Father Reilly drinks?”

 “I wouldn’t know,” I said, although I had never met a priest who didn’t drink, forget about the Irish ones.

 “Well,” she said, “I’ll cross that bridge when I come to it.
-Now go, go pee, why are you dawdling here?
-You’ll be late for your tea date with Mrs. Biddle.”
+Now go, go use the bathroom!
+Why are you dawdling here You’ll be late for your tea date with Mrs. Biddle.”

 “Okay,” I riposted.

-I tried to sidle past her to get to the bathroom, and she turned with me, as if we were performing some painfully awkward square-dance, letting her hand slide along my arm but not quite letting go.
+I tried to sidle past her to get to the bathroom, and she turned with me, as if we were performing some painfully awkward square-dance, her hand sliding along my arm but not quite letting go.

 “See ya,” I said.